adeptvin1/feecc-cameraman/docs/README.md

 - `MONGODB_URI` - Your MongoDB connection URI ending with `/db-name`
 - `PRODUCTION_ENVIRONMENT` - Leave null if you want testing credentials to work, otherwise set it to `true`
+- `FFMPEG_COMMAND` - ffmpeg command used for capturing the video stream
 - `CAMERAS_CONFIG` - A JSON-like string for camera configuration.
 This string represents a JSON list of strings, each one describing an RTSP stream ("-" separated stream number, stream socket and RTSP stream URI).
 Example: